ShanaScogin/BayesPostEst/README.md

 writeLines(mod.jags, "mod.jags")
 ```

-We then define the parameters for which we wish to retain posterior distributions and proivde starting values.
+We then define the parameters for which we wish to retain posterior distributions and provide starting values.

 ```{r}
 params.jags <- c("b")